 #2 – Luckenbach, Texas (Back to the Basics of Love)

 The album “Ol’ Waylon” was released in 1977 with the single “Luckenbach, Texas (Back to the Basics of Love).”
 With the music charts, it peaked at number one with the US Billboard Hot Country Songs and Canada’s RPM.
-It was also a crossover hit, charting at #16 with US Billboard Adult Contemporary, and at #25 with the US Billboard Hot 100.
+It was also a crossover hit, charting at #16 on the US Billboard Adult Contemporary charts, and at #25 on the US Billboard Hot 100.

 #1 – Mammas Don’t Let Your Babies Grow Up to Be Cowboys (featuring Willie Nelson)

 Between the US Billboard Hot Country Songs and Canada’s RPM chart, the duet performance of “Mammas Don’t Let Your Babies Grow Up to Be Cowboys” charted at number one.
 It also won Best Country Vocal Performance By a Duo or Group during the 1978 edition of the Grammy Awards.
 It is also one of the most commercially successful country music hits that still receives many requests by music fans of the country music genre.

 Top 10 Waylon Jennings Songs article published on Classic RockHistory.com© 2023